Divishasingh/Time-Series-Project-Using-ML-/README.md

 ## 6. ARIMA Model

+ARIMA (AutoRegressive Integrated Moving Average) is a widely used statistical forecasting model that combines autoregressive and moving average components.
+It assumes that future observations can be explained using past observations and past forecast errors.

 An ARIMA model was fitted as the baseline statistical time series model.

 The model used was: